FgForrest/evitaDB/docs/user/en/use/api/write-data.md

 <dl>
     <dt>read-only</dt>
     <dd>Read-only sessions are opened by calling endpoints then only return data, typically endpoints ending with `/get`,
     `/list`, `/query` and so on.
-No write operations are allowed in a read-only session.
-    This also allows evitaDB to optimize its behavior when working with the database.</dd>
+No write operations are allowed in a read-only session which allows evitaDB to optimize its behavior when working with the database.</dd>
     <dt>read-write</dt>
     <dd>Read-write sessions are opened by calling endpoints modify any data.</dd>
 </dl>